I Am (2010 American documentary film)

 I Am is a 2010 American documentary film written, directed, and narrated by Tom Shadyac.
 The film asks the question: "What is wrong with the world, and what can we do about it?", and explores Shadyac's personal journey after a bicycling accident in 2007 which led him to the answers "the nature of humanity", "the world's ever-growing addiction to materialism", and "human connections".
-Shot with Shadyac and a team of four, the film contrasts sharply with the director's most notable comedic works, such as Ace Ventura: Pet Detective, Liar Liar, and Bruce Almighty, all of which he collaborated with Canadian comic actor Jim Carrey.
+Shot with Shadyac and a team of four, the film contrasts sharply with the director's most notable comedic works, such as Ace Ventura: Pet Detective (1994), Liar Liar (1997), and Bruce Almighty (2003), all of which starred Jim Carrey.

 Background

 Tom Shadyac suffered post-concussion syndrome after a bicycle accident in Virginia in 2007, experiencing months of acute headaches and hyper-sensitivity to light and noise.
 He slept in a closet due to chronic tinnitus that lasted more than six months.
 It was this constant ringing that the doctors could not treat that led him to suicidal thoughts.
 The injury followed the cumulative effects of previous mild head injuries Shadyac had suffered surfing, mountain biking and playing basketball.

 In 2011, a New York Times article stated that "the symptoms of a concussion [didn't] go away.
 Something as simple as a trip to the grocery store was painful for Shadyac, whose brain was unable to filter various stimuli.
 Shadyac subsequently gave away his excess fortune, opening a homeless shelter in Charlottesville, Virginia and making a key donation to Telluride, Colorado's effort to set aside a natural area at the town's entrance.
 He reoriented and simplified his life, sold his 17,000 sqft Los Angeles mansion and moved into a trailer park - albeit the exclusive Paradise Cove park in Malibu.
 As medical treatments failed to help, he isolated himself completely, sleeping in his closet and walling the windows of his mobile home with black-out curtains.
 Later, as his symptoms finally began to subside, the director wanted to share his inner quest in the way he knew best: through film."
 Shadyac linked the experience to Dante's Seventh Circle of Hell.